a-moumou/Laboratoire-GSB-API/README.md

 ---

 This project has been initialized using Node.js.
 It's a JavaScript environment that allows us to develop the back-end part of our app.
 You can initialize your own by executing this command: `npm init`.
-This project is centered around the purpose of handling a data system for the medical laboratory (GSB) from the following projects : GSB-mobile and GSB-web .
+This project is centered around the purpose of handling a data system for the medical laboratory (GSB) from the following <br>
+projects : GSB-mobile and GSB-web .
-Curently, here you can see the valid root provided by this CRUD API
+Curently, here you can see the valid root provided by this CRUD API :

 + **Public routes**